PAR-Government/Media-Journaling-Tool/README.md

 File > Validate Runs a validation rules on the project.
 Erros are displayed in a list box.
 Clicking on each error high-lights the link or node in the graph, as if selected in the graph.

 File > Group Manager opens a separate dialog to manage groups of plugin filters.

+File > Settings > Username allows a user to change their name associated with the project.
+This setting will be saved for future projects.
+Changing this will not change the username associated with links that have already been created in the project.

 File > Quit [Control-q] Save and Quit